Pilot project will implement and evaluate two trust-building tools in trade credit for small shop-owners

 Today the United States Agency for International Development (USAID)'s Development Innovation Ventures (DIV) announced that it will fund an IPA project intending to facilitate small business growth in Kenya.
 The initiative will implement a trade credit product that incorporates mobile technology, and evaluate its effectiveness for micro-retailers.
 On a broader scale, the investigators hope to “provide evidence on whether the sustainable expansion of trade credit has the potential to increase incomes of small scale entrepreneurs in Kenya and other low-income countries.”

 Many Kenyan shops and kiosks purchase small quantities of non-perishable goods at high frequency for resale.
 Access to trade credit could help these small shopkeepers grow their inventory and expand.
 However, they typically face challenges in obtaining trade credit due to the inconvenience of frequent in-person repayment and the cost to the trade creditor of monitoring payment.
-Led by IPA Researchers Tavneet Suri, William Jack, and Chris Woodruff and program partner Financial Sector Deepening (FSD) Kenya, this project will overcome these barriers by:
+Led by IPA Researchers Tavneet Suri, William Jack, and Christopher Woodruff and program partner Financial Sector Deepening (FSD) Kenya, this project will overcome these barriers by:

 - Using a mobile banking solution offered by Equity Bank that allows credits to be extended, and high-frequency repayments to be made via mobile phone technology, and